Bi-monthly Bulletin 3

 Ignoring the root causes of the disaster: EU and Sudan

-EU support for violent and authoritarian regimes: no end in sight (in document below)
+EU support for violent and authoritarian regimes: no end in sight, based on an EU Document on the Central Mediterranean Route

 Editorial